 Are Chainsaw Pants Necessary?

 You may try to be extra careful when using your chainsaw to prevent injuries from occurring.
-However, it is better safe than sorry, so wearing chainsaw-protective clothing is of the essence.
+However, it is better to be safe than sorry, so wearing chainsaw-protective clothing is of the essence.
 Chainsaw pants help to protect the legs from getting injured during chainsaw operations.

 Operations that involve you climbing cannot be done with a chap due to its apron-like design, making the pants necessary.
 The necessity of chainsaw pants depends solely on you and the operation to be handled.